Fugitive From Justice

 The term “fugitive from justice” is defined as “[a]ny person who has fled from any State to avoid prosecution for a felony or a misdemeanor; or any person who leaves the State to avoid giving testimony in any criminal proceeding.”

-The penalty for violating this federal law by possessing a firearm while you are a fugitive is up to ten years imprisonment and a $250,000 fine.
+The penalty for violating this federal law by possessing a firearm while a fugitive is up to ten years imprisonment and a $250,000 fine.

 Charges under 18 USC Chapter 49: Fugitives from Justice